 Over the coming months, we’ll:

-- Gather evidence of the potential harms of dark patterns
+- Gather evidence of the potential harms of deceptive design

 - Bring together policymakers, tech companies and researchers who can help solve this problem and work with them to co-create alternatives for more ethical, empathetic, trusted design